Human trafficking in the United Kingdom: In Scotland

 Scottish cities with the highest incidence of trafficking include Glasgow, Stirling, Edinburgh, Dundee and Aberdeen.
 According to studies, the individuals’ experiences were varied.
 Most of the individuals claimed that they knew that they were being trafficked and were content with their situation.
 But others were deceived into the work that they would be doing.
 They were generally introduced to individuals who offered them a job in Scotland and were exploited into sex trafficking once they arrived.
 The victims were discovered in private flats and houses that were being used to house traffickers.
-These kinds of locations are used because they are not high risk in Scotland.
+These kinds of locations are used because they do not have a high risk of detection.
 The main trafficking route into Scotland has been discovered to be from London and the victims are usually escorted by someone connected with their trafficking organization.
 Other routes into Scotland included Northern Ireland, western Scotland and Dublin.
 The immigrant population has grown in recent years in Scotland, which can be connected to the increase in trafficking in Scotland.
 Glasgow, which is one of the largest trafficking locations in Scotland, has over 77 nationalities living there.
 Many of the victims nationalities are unknown in Scotland, but those that are known are generally from Asian and African countries.